jax-ml/jax/docs/jax_array_migration.md

 If it was created to give as an input to `pjit`, then sharding can be `jax.sharding.NamedSharding(mesh, pspec)`.

-### Breaking change for pjit after switching to jax.Array for host local inputs {#breaking-change-for-pjit-after-switching-to-jax-array-for-host-local-inputs}
+### Breaking change for pjit after switching to jax.Array for host local inputs

 **If you are exclusively using GDA arguments to pjit, you can skip this section!
 🎉**